Charlie Morton (pitcher): Pittsburgh Pirates (2009–2015)

 Morton was recalled when starter Ross Ohlendorf was placed on the 15-day disabled list due to a shoulder injury.
-On his final start of the 2010 season, Morton compiled his finest pitching performance of the year striking out a career-high nine batters in a 2–0 loss to the Florida Marlins on October 2.
-He finished the season with a 2–12 record and a 7.57 ERA, but in his final six starts of the season after being recalled in late August he sported a 4.26 ERA.
+On his final start of the 2010 season, Morton compiled his finest pitching performance of the year, striking out a career-high nine batters in a 2–0 loss to the Florida Marlins on October 2.
+He finished the season with a 2–12 record and a 7.57 ERA, but in his final six starts of the season after being recalled in late August, he sported a 4.26 ERA.

 2011 was Morton's best season yet, where he held a 10–10 record in 29 starts with a 3.83 ERA, earning the club's Breakout Player of the Year.
 On April 15, Morton threw a complete game against the Cincinnati Reds.
-On May 18, again at Great American Ball Park, Morton threw a complete game-shutout, striking out 5 and giving up 5 hits.
+On May 18, again at Great American Ball Park, Morton threw a complete game shutout, striking out 5 and giving up 5 hits.
 Following the season, Morton underwent successful hip surgery to repair a torn labrum in October 2011 with a full recovery expected in 4–6 months.
 He was optimistic about returning before Opening Day.
 However, he began the 2012 season on the disabled list, making his season debut on April 14.
 His season ended when he underwent Tommy John surgery on June 14, 2012.

 On June 13, 2013, Morton was activated off the DL.
 He picked up his first win of the season on June 18 in a shutout against the Cincinnati Reds.
-He pitched 5 1/3 innings giving up only 3 hits and no runs, while striking out 2.
-On July 22 and 27 he won back-to-back games for the first time since May 7 and 18, 2011.
+He pitched 5 1/3 innings, giving up only 3 hits and no runs, while striking out 2.
+On July 22 and 27, he won back-to-back games for the first time since May 7 and 18, 2011.
 On December 11, 2013, Morton signed a three-year contract to remain with the Pirates, with a club option for the 2017 season.
 Morton was placed on the DL with right hip inflammation on August 17, 2014.
 At the time, he was 5–12 with a 3.84 ERA.
-During the month of September, Morton needed hip surgery, effectively ending his 2014 season.
-In 26 starts on 2014, Morton hit 19 batsmen with pitches, which led the Majors along with a 6–12 record and a 3.72 ERA.
+During September, Morton needed hip surgery, effectively ending his 2014 season.
+In 26 starts in 2014, Morton hit 19 batsmen with pitches, which led the Majors along with a 6–12 record and a 3.72 ERA.

-During 2015 spring training, Morton struggled thoroughly and began to experience inflammation in his recently surgically repaired hip.
+During the 2015 spring training, Morton struggled thoroughly and began to experience inflammation in his recently surgically repaired hip.
 On April 5, 2015, the Pirates placed Morton on the 15-day disabled list.